These Overdose Death Rates May (or May Not) Surprise You

 Alcohol is the third leading preventable cause of death in the United States, according to the Center for Disease Control (CDC).
 “Excessive alcohol use led to approximately 88,000 deaths and 2.5 million years of potential life lost (YPLL) each year in the United States from 2006 – 2010, shortening the lives of those who died by an average of 30 years,” the center has estimated.
+But what about the drug overdose deaths?

 The National Center for Health Statistics at the CDC has recently updated its own 2014 death rate statistics based on data it collects and tracks of the most commonly used drugs – prescription and illicit – in the United States.
 The number of deaths from prescription drugs has increased 242% since 2001, totaling 25,760 in 2014.
 Illicit drugs accounted for 17,465 deaths in 2014, which is a 210% increase from 2001 deaths.